jmwohl/Openframe-JSClientDocs/source/index.md

 </aside>

 # Accuracy score
-Each geocoded result is returned with an accuracy score, a decimal number ranging from 0.00 to 1.00.
+Each geocoded result is returned with an accuracy score, which is a decimal number ranging from 0.00 to 1.00.
 This score is generated by the internal Geocodio engine based on how accurate the result is believed to be.
 The higher the score the better the result.

 For example, if against all odds an address simply can't be found — instead of returning no results, Geocodio will return a geocoded point based on the zip code or city but with a much lower accuracy score.

 Results are always returned ordered by accuracy score.

 # Address formats
 Geocodio allows you to geocode addresses, cities or zip codes.
-A street addresses needs to have either a zip or a city/state combination included.
+A street address needs to have either a zip OR a city/state combination.
 If a city is provided without a state, Geocodio will automatically guess and add the state based on what it most likely might be.

-Addresses that are used with the Geocoding API need to be predictably formatted, here are some examples of valid addresses:
+Addresses that are used with the geocoding API need to be predictably formatted.
+Here are some examples of valid addresses:

 * 42370 Bob Hope Dr, Rancho Mirage CA
 * 42370 Bob Hope Drive, Rancho Mirage CA